giocannivampri/Software_and_Computing_Project/README_ContextandStructure.md

  --------------------------------------------------------------- **Output Files** --------------------------------------------------------------

  9. *data_I_x_p_th.txt*: Output file contianing data of the final action, position, momentum and angle of the surviving halo particles;
- 10. *Action_distribution.pdf*: Pdf file containing the plot of the final action distribution;
+ 10. *Action_distribution.pdf*: Pdf file containing the plot of the final halo action distribution;
- 11. *Theta_distribution.pdf*: Pdf file containing the plot of the final angle distribution;
+ 11. *Theta_distribution.pdf*: Pdf file containing the plot of the final halo angle distribution;
  12. *Current.pdf*: Pdf file containing the plot of the particle loss current;
  13. *Phase_space.pdf*: Pdf file containing the plot of the final halo phase space.